 - Try the hydraulic functions. - Check that the steering is easy and smooth. - Drive the truck slowly in both directions. - Drive through the full speed range in both forward and reverse. - Check braking and plugging distances in forward and reverse.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
-If the braking distance is too long to stop safely, don't drive the truck.
+If the braking distance is too long for you, do not drive your truck.
+Notify your supervisor.

-If anything doesn't look, work or feel right, don't drive the truck.
-Report the problem to your supervisor.
+If anything doesn't look, work, feel or sound right, do not operate your truck.
+Notify your supervisor.